-Bryan Foss met with Dr Roger Miles through the CISI Risk Forum to understand his work with UK Finance and the FCA, to develop diversity within financial services, specifically related to improving risk and governance accountability and outcomes under SMCR.
+Bryan Foss met with Dr Roger Miles to develop diversity within financial services, specifically related to improving risk and governance accountability and outcomes under the Senior Managers and Certification Regime (SM&CR) .

 A subsequent panel debate for NEDonBoard members asked that the Risk Coalition capture Roger’s thoughts for consideration and practical board application.
 Here they are in his Q&A with Bryan!